 How much can a free CDN speed up your website?

 The internet moves fast, but the physical distance between your server and your visitors still matters.
 Data travelling from a UK server to Santiago, Chile takes around 193ms per round trip.
-That might sound trivial until you consider that a browser loading a single page makes dozens of separate requests for HTML, CSS, JavaScript, images and fonts – those milliseconds stack up quickly.
+For website owners, that might sound trivial until you consider that a browser loading a single page makes dozens of separate requests for HTML, CSS, JavaScript, images and fonts – those milliseconds stack up quickly.
+Understanding how much a CDN can speed up your website starts with understanding the gap between your web host and your visitors.

 Ping test results from Manchester, UK to multiple global locations showing latency in milliseconds